con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > ye shes lus can 'jam dpal gyi/ /
 > ming brjod pas ni don che ba/ /

-"That you, in being suffused with great compassion
+"That you, being suffused with great compassion
 And aiming to assist all living beings,
-Are willing and prepare to hear from me
+Are willing and prepared to hear from me
 The chanting of the names, so filled with meaning, (20)

-* mahākaruṇayānvitaḥ is interpreted in the ancient translation as hetugarbha and we also attempt to reflect this is English.
+* *mahākaruṇayānvitaḥ* is interpreted in the ancient translation as *hetugarbha* and we also attempt to reflect this in English.
 Tribe 2016: 317 interprets 'gyur pas' as possible evidence of the reading 'yas' instead of 'yat' in an alternate Sanskrit recension, but this does not seem like a very natural way to explain the structure of the ancient translation or such an alternate Sanskrit reading.

 > mahārthāṃ nāmasaṃgītiṃ pavitrām aghanāśanīm |